googlefonts/science-gothic/README.md

 # Science Gothic

 Science Gothic™ is a libre sans serif variable font commissioned by Google Fonts.
-Its wide design range allows it to take on many different looks and uses, striking or classy, from superheroes and detectives to cosmetics to business and technology.
+Its wide design range allows it to take on many different looks and uses, striking or classy, from superheroes and detectives to cosmetics to business and high tech.

 The underlying design at regular width and light to bold weights is based closely on Morris Fuller Benton’s Bank Gothic (1930–34) all-caps typeface for American Type Founders.
 However, Science Gothic adds a lowercase, extensive language coverage, and four design axes: extreme weight and width (vastly more than the original), plus contrast and slant.
 Science Gothic is a team effort, by Thomas Phinney, Vassil Kateliev and Brandon Buerkle.
 Special thanks to Igor Freiberger for his early contributions.